 In today’s society, the dangers of tobacco use and smoking are well-known and publicised.
 Methods of quitting addictive tobacco are highly sought after to combat the health risks.
 Nicotine replacement therapies, or the well-known nicotine patch, are among the most popular choices for decreasing nicotine dependence.

-Despite the popularity, the question remains: do nicotine pouches actually work?
+Despite the popularity, the question remains: do nicotine free pouches actually work?
 And if so, how do they work?

 What are nicotine patches?